konfig-xyz/rust-reason-parser/README.md

 ## Todo
 - [ ] - Add config with 'ignore' to ignore record keys for a certain type / module
-- [ ] - Add config with custom type mappers (for for instance 'uuid')
-- [ ] - Add config with custom ppx's to add

 ## Before First Run
 Pre-requisites: